6/stopwords-json/README.md

 # stopwords

 Stopwords in various languages in JSON format.
+Per [Wikipedia](http://en.wikipedia.org/wiki/Stop_words):

+> Stop words are words which are filtered out prior to, or after, processing of natural language data [...] these are some of the most common, short function words, such as *the*, *is*, *at*, *which*, and *on*.

 Include all stopwords with [stopwords-all.json](stopwords-all.json) or see below table for individual language files.

 ## Languages
 There are a total of 43 supported languages: